 Teulada is a coastal town in the region of the Marina Alta (Alicante, Spain) where the mountains extend down to the sea.
 House in Teulada is built on a relatively narrow plot on the slope of a mountain that descends to the coast.
-To adapt to the conditioning factors of this plot, we discarded to formalize the house as a single volume and designed instead a set of four independent volumes that unfold with the appearance of a fan at the sea on the horizon, connected by a circulation axis attached to the slope.

 Large, cantilevered pergolas extend the interior space of two of these volumes, creating an intermediate space, a protected exterior where the wooden slats filter the light of the powerful Mediterranean sun.
 In front of the other two volumes there is a swimming pool that is fragmented and recomposed to adapt to the setback of these pieces.